eamanj/personal-webpage/_pages/bio.md

 institutional settings, the institutional mechanisms that promote cooperative behavior in networks, or in contrast lead to unequal outcomes for different groups.

-In my previous life, I used to work at Google New York City as a software engineer from 2011 to 2015.
+In a previous life, I worked at Google New York City as a software engineer from 2011 to 2015.
 At Google, I worked on several products around the AdWords ad auction.
 We analyzed the ad auction dynamics and developed relevant suggestions for advertisers.